thelittlepony/thelittlepony/README.md

 i mainly design protocols and software architecture (like choosing dependencies, defining APIs, and implementing clean abstractions)

-for some reason, i prefer calling repos like they're packages for Apple ecosystem (for example - ru.tlpteam.tb.Runtime, ru.thelittlepony.Landing, ProxyService, SunnyService).
+for some reason, i prefer calling repos like they're namespaces (for example - ru.tlpteam.tb.Runtime, ru.thelittlepony.Landing, ru.tlpteam.ProxyService, ru.tlpteam.SunnyService).

 i also work on personal open-source projects:
 - ~~nothing currently working on, but scroll down for more~~